No matter what your goals are, in order to be successful, you’ve got to have a plan.

 - Block a specific time in your schedule.
 Perhaps 30 minutes at the end of the morning and 30 minutes towards the end of the day to begin with.
-After a couple weeks, you’ll start to see just how much time you’ll really need.
+After a couple of weeks, you’ll start to see just how much time you’ll really need.

 - When you’re working on a particular task, ignore the text messages and let the phone go to voicemail.
 Once you’ve finished what you’re doing, then you can take a few minutes to deal with anything that has come up.